 The "Tentative Class Schedule" indicates which topics were reserved for Students' Presentations (SP).
-The seminar will last a maximum of 45 minutes, and may include limited audio-visual component (get course director's prior approval).
-Presentations will commence on July 30, 2015.
+The seminar will last a maximum of 30 minutes, and may include limited audio-visual component (get course director's prior approval).
+Once you are assigned a topic and date for your class presentation, you will receive a clear description of how your presentation will be graded.
+Presentations will commence on July 14, 2016.